We have lots of superb new fan artwork in the

 Loki Chan has sent us some interesting Thing-related news from Mexico.
 Loki

-movie theatre in all of Mexico closed almost 25 years ago (Robocop was the last
+drive-in movie theatre in all of Mexico closed almost 25 years ago (Robocop

-movie that was exhibited, if I remember correctly).
-But now people have found
+was the last movie that was exhibited, if I remember correctly).
+But now

-Thing is among them, scheduled to be exhibited on the 25th of this month.
+The Thing is among them, scheduled to be exhibited on the 25th of this

 See?
 South of the border The Thing still lives!"

-Jones has sent us some Thing/Predator/Marvel Comics-related artwork and Cat has
+Karl Jones has sent us some Thing/Predator/Marvel Comics-related artwork and

-now a moderator.
-The new-look Outpost #31 discussion forums are working well
+is now a moderator.
+The new-look Outpost #31 discussion forums are working

-although we have been having a few teething problems.
-Status information can be
+well although we have been having a few teething problems.
+Status

 this thread on our own forums and on